 No dog is born "good with children".
 Temperament depends on many factors.
 Many doodles are given up by their owners because of issues with children.
 All dogs need training, and all children need supervision and guidance on how to interact with dogs.
 These are living, feeling, thinking beings, not stuffed toys.
 No matter how old your children are, how responsible they are, or how much they want a dog, the dog will be your responsibility and will belong to you.
 Would you want a dog if you didn't have kids?

 Many goldendoodles and labradoodles are extremely high energy, high maintenance dogs.
 They are a mix of two sporting breeds, and sporting dogs have the highest exercise requirement of any of the breed groups.
 They are jumpers and leapers.
-Doodles require a lot of grooming, a lot of exercise, and a lot of training, and all of that adds up to several hours a week.
+Doodles require a lot of grooming, a lot of exercise, (including off-leash exercise in a secure area), and a lot of training, and all of that adds up to several hours a week.
 Many of these dogs end up in rescue because their owners did not realize how much time owning a doodle requires.

 It is not true that doodles are healthier than purebred Poodles or Retrievers.

 Many of the same genetic diseases run in both Poodles and in Labs or Goldens.
 Parents do not have to be related or of the same breed to pass on the same genetic illness or condition.
 Every disease or illness that is found in Poodles or retrievers is also seen in Goldendoodles and Labradoodles, at about the same frequency.

 Please do not do your research on breeders' websites.
 You wouldn't choose a make of car based on the manufacturer's advertising or sales pitch, please don't choose a dog that way, either.
 If all of the information on the internet about these dogs was true, "Great with kids", "perfect family dog", non-shedding", "low maintenance", etc, there would not be any doodles being rehomed and none of them would be homeless.